apinzone/OS_HRV/Validation Study/VALIDATION STUDY README.md

 **`peak_diff.py`**
 - Peak difference analyzer that identifies physiologically implausible R-R intervals
-- Locates specific timestamps where peak detection algorithms disagree
+- Locates specific timestamps where ChronOS' and NeuroKit2's peak detection algorithms diverge
-- Provides objective evidence of ChronOS's superior peak detection specificity
+- NeuroKit2 identified one additional R-peak in 10 synthethic ecg recordings (#s: 015, 041, 053, 055, 068, 073, 078, 082, 092, and 095)
+- Enabled visual inspection of ECG signals at these timestamps to confirm that NeuroKit2 mis-identified the R-peak in these recordings    due to its adaptive gradient-based approach to peak detection

 **`HRV_validity.R`**
 - Complete statistical analysis script that reproduces all validation results from the manuscript